 Shared Interests and Overlaps

-ANIE, Brain Injury and Neurovascular Pathologies (BINP) and Developmental Brain Disorders (DBD) have shared interests in CVD\TBI\hypoxic/ischemic stroke.
-ANIE is the main study section to review clinical and human-subject based studies (also imaging-heavy proposals in this context) vs BINP reviews those applications focused on the use of experimental and animal models vs DBD reviews those applications focused on pediatric TBI/hypoxic/ischemia (primarily neurodevelopmental effects).
+ANIE, Brain Injury and Neurovascular Pathologies (BINP) and Developmental Brain Disorders (DBD) have shared interests in CV/TBI/hypoxic/ischemic stroke.
+ANIE is the main study section to review clinical and human-subject based studies (also imaging-heavy proposals in this context) whereas BINP reviews those applications that emphasize the use of experimental and animal models.
+DBD reviews those applications focused on pediatric TBI/hypoxic/ischemia (primarily neurodevelopmental effects).

-ANIE and Clinical Neuroplasticity and Neurotransmitters (CNNT) have shared interests in epilepsy, SCI - ANIE is the main study section to review clinical and human-subject based studies whereas CNNT reviews those applications focused on the use of experimental and animal models.
+ANIE and Clinical Neuroplasticity and Neurotransmitters (CNNT) have shared interests in epilepsy and SCI - ANIE is the main study section to review clinical and human-subject based studies whereas CNNT reviews those applications that emphasize the use of experimental and animal models.

-ANIE and Clinical Neuroscience and Neurodegeneration (CNN) have shared interest in VCID - CNN reviews primarily cognitive decline from clinical neurodegenerative diseases vs. cerebrovascular contributions to cognitive impairment ANIE.
-While ANIE is the primary site for review of TBI applications, CNN does have some shared interest.
+ANIE and Clinical Neuroscience and Neurodegeneration (CNN) have shared interests in VCID – while CNN reviews applications primarily focused on cognitive decline from clinical neurodegenerative diseases, ANIE reviews applications primarily focused on cerebrovascular contributions to cognitive impairment.

-ANIE and Motor Function, Speech and Rehabilitation (MFSR) have shared interest in VCID CVD, SCI, TBI.
-MFSR primarily reviews those applications focused on behavioral measures vs ANIE reviews those focused on neurological outcome measures.
+ANIE and Motor Function, Speech and Rehabilitation (MFSR) have shared interests in VCID CVD, SCI, and TBI.
+MFSR primarily reviews those applications focused on behavioral measures whereas ANIE reviews those focused on neurological mechanisms and outcomes.

-ANIE, Neuroscience and Ophthalmic Imaging Technologies (NOIT) and Bioengineering of Neuroscience, Vision and Low Vision Technologies (BNVT) have shared interests in CVD, Epilepsy, SCI TBI.
-NOIT and BNVT review applications focused on the development/validation of diagnostic/therapeutic model or tools in these diseases and disorder vs. evaluating their efficacy with neurological outcome measures.
+ANIE and Bioengineering of Neuroscience, Vision and Low Vision Technologies (BNVT) have shared interests in Epilepsy.
+BNVT reviews applications focused on the localization and monitoring of neural activity/epileptic seizure foci using invasive methods: implanted electrodes and ECoG whereas ANIE evaluates their efficacy with neurological outcome measures.